Find Grad Schools

 63 Yearly Graduations

 The 6th most popular school in the country for public health majors who are seeking their graduate certificate is University at Albany.
 Each year, around 17,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 63 people received their graduate certificate in public health from UAlbany.
-About 94% of this group were women, and 48% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 63 people received their graduate certificate in public health from UAlbany.
+Of these students, 86% were women and 41% were members of underrepresented racial-ethnic groups.

 #7